-Context: achieving the vision of the Plan requires a consistent approach to matters of koala habitat and koala population management.
+Context: achieving the vision of the Plan requires a consistent approach to matters of koala management.
 This includes establishing a clearly enunciated framework by which key management components of the koala management strategy can be discussed.

-Overall objective: to set out a strategic framework for koala management that will form the basis of all future actions, allow Council to respond to specific opportunities as they arise and to focus, prioritise and direct the management actions required to achieve the objectives of the Plan.
+Overall objective: to set out a strategic framework for koala management that will form the basis of all future actions, allow Council to respond to opportunities as they arise, and to focus, prioritise and direct the management actions required to achieve the objectives of the Plan.